keirthana/anbox-cloud-docs/reference/security-notices.md

 (ref-security-notices)=
 # Security notices

-This page contains information about security vulnerabilities found and fixed in Anbox Cloud:
+This page contains information about security vulnerabilities found and fixed in Anbox Cloud.

+For information about our security policy, see {ref}`ref-security-policy`.

 (sec-CVE-2024-8287)=
 ## CVE-2024-8287